MSc Quantitative Finance

 Portfolio Theory & Management

-The aim of this class is to examine the Markowitz (1952) approach to optimal portfolio selection.
-The class explores issues relating to optimal portfolio choice and issues in practical fund management.
+The class aims to examine the Markowitz (1952) approach to optimal portfolio selection.
+The class explores issues relating to optimal portfolio choice and issues in passive and active fund management through the lens of the nature of variance, covariance, risk and return.
+The class introduces practical applications and an extension of basic theory.

 Find out more in the class outline for Portfolio Theory & Management.